 Diabetic?
 Does this story about diabetic exercises sound familiar?

-You’re walking as much as you can and checking those sugars but they still peak up every now and then?
+You’re walking as much as you can and checking those sugars but they still peak up every now and then.

-You tried going to the gym but everyone there looks like they are sweating it out for some kind of bodybuilding contest you want no part of?
+You tried going to the gym but everyone there looks like they are sweating it out for some kind of bodybuilding contest you want no part of.

 You’ve tried yoga, and tai chi, and zumba, and aerobics, but none of them really get you.

 To optimally manage diabetes you need at least 150 to 300 minutes of cardiovascular exercise every week.Mike Fitzsimon, Exercise Physiologist.
 Also Diabetes Australia and other sources.

-2 sessions of resistance training per week.
+Plus 2 sessions of resistance training per week.

 For those of us who don’t have a love of the gym and lead active lives, how are you supposed to get that done?

-By seeing an expert.
+By engaging an expert.

 If you’re not an Australian citizen and don’t have medicare, or you’ve already attended 8 sessions this year you can get your exercise class fix for only $20.
 With private health insurers picking up the tab (if you’re covered) you might not be out of pocket much at all.

-To get medicare to pay for your exercise therapy you will need a referral to Mike from your GP.
+To get medicare to pay for your exercise therapy you will need a referral to the EPs from your GP.
 They simply need to write up a diabetes group services referral.
 That’s it.
 Once that’s done medicare will pick up the tab for the initial consultation (nothing out of pocket) then your group sessions are only $5.
 Just amazing value.